clampz/ocr_project/README.md

 ```
 python main.py -t params.dat
 ```
-In the training prompt you have the option to save your weights.
-The line number at which the weights were saved will be written in the params file with the time and date when you saved the weights.

 You can run a saved neural net by running a command of the following form.
 This option will take the most recently written line number for weights data.
 ```
 python main.py -r params.dat neuralNet.dat